Study group convenor information

 Do you have to be DSA member to join a study group?
 How do I check?

 Anybody can join any number of study groups.
 Please do help us by encouraging people to join the DSA!
 If somebody contacts you asking to join DSA, please point them here.
-We do, however, expect the Convenor(s) to be a member of the DSA.
+We do, however, expect the Convenor(s) to be an individual member of the DSA, unless their institution has an institutional membership with the DSA.
+In that scenario, convenors do not need to take out individual memberships of the DSA.
+If you are unsure if your institution is a DSA member, you can email membershipadmin(at)devstud.org.uk to find out.
 You can use the members directory to see if somebody is already a member.

 DSA income largely comes from membership fees, and as these membership fees help fund study group activities, we are keen that paid-up members feel the full benefit - rather than subsidising non-members..